quicwg/ops-drafts/draft-ietf-quic-manageability.md

 by removing and re-applying the authenticated encryption without immediate discard at the receiver.
-However, the cryptographic handshake validates most fields and any modifications in those fields will result in connection establishment failing later on.
+However, the cryptographic handshake validates most fields and any modifications in those fields will result in connection establishment failing later.

 ## Connection ID and Rebinding {#rebinding}

 The connection ID in the QUIC packet headers allows association of QUIC packets using information independent of the five-tuple.
-This allows rebinding of a connection after one of one endpoint experienced an address change - usually the client.
+This allows rebinding of a connection after one of the endpoints experienced an address change - usually the client.
 Further it can be used by in-network devices to ensure that related 5-tuple flows are appropriately balanced together.

-Client and server negotiate connection IDs during the handshake; typically, however, only the server will request a connection ID for the lifetime of the connection.
+Client and server each choose a connection ID during the handshake; for example, a server might request that a client use a connection ID, whereas the client might choose a zero-length value.
 Connection IDs for either endpoint may change during the lifetime of a connection, with the new connection ID being supplied via encrypted frames (see {{Section 5.1 of QUIC-TRANSPORT}}).
 Therefore, observing a new connection ID does not necessary indicate a new